UMC 36x6/4X8 / N38

 need more quantity?Don't know what to buy?

-Call us tel: +48 888 99 98 98 or get in touch through form on our website.
-You can check the lifting capacity and the shape of magnet in our force calculator force calculator
+Call us tel: +48 888 99 98 98 or write via contact form on the contact page.
+You can check the power as well as the shape of neodymium magnet in our power calculator force calculator

 Orders placed by 2:00 PM will be shipped on the same business day.